 - 1. Remember, at all times and in all situations, safety is the most important issue.
 This means safety for racers, crew, staff, and the general public must always be respected.
 The roads are not closed for this event and may be, in fact, quite busy with tourist and local traffic. - 2.
 I.V.s (intravenous fluids) are not permitted during the race.
 If a racer receives an I.V. during the race, for any reason, then that racer is disqualified and must withdraw from the race and the race course.
 His or her teammates will also be disqualified, but may choose to finish the race course unofficially. - 3.
 From 700pm to 700am each day (night) of the event, while out of doors on the race course, all racers and all crewmembers must wear reflective material facing in all four directions, as well as blinking red lights facing front and rear.
 Racers and crewmembers are encouraged to wear reflective material during the day as well.
 We highly recommend the products from ZombieRunner.com. - 4.
 Racers are responsible for their own actions, their teammates's actions, and their crew's actions; crews are responsible for both their own actions and their racers' actions. - 5.
 Always look and listen both ways before crossing the highways.

 Remember that drivers will not expect to encounter a racer or parked vehicle out on the course.
 Remember we are on public roads with no road closures or traffic monitoring.
-Racers should not cross over the highway more than necessary; crew should cross the highway carefully to bring assistance to their racer. - 6.
-All entrants and crew must study "Medical Risks in Badwater Salton," "Dangers of Running in the Heat," and "The Dangers of Hot Weather Running" as published ion this magazine and/or at www.badwater.com back to the exact original spot where he/she left the course and continue running from that location.
-There will be no allowance made for lost time or miles run in the wrong direction.
+Racers should not cross over the highway more than necessary; crew should cross the highway carefully to bring assistance to their racer.

+6. All entrants and crew must study "Medical Risks in Badwater Salton," "Dangers of Running in the Heat," and "The Dangers of Hot Weather Running" as published ion this magazine and/or at www.badwater.com.